 - Calling the toll-free number on the back of your EBT card.

 2. Go to the checkout lane with your groceries.
-In some stores, the register will automatically separate out SNAP-approved items so you only have to do 1 transaction.
+In some stores, the register will automatically separate out SNAP-approved items so you only have to do one transaction.
 In smaller stores, you or the cashier may have to separate the items by hand.
 This may require you to check out and buy SNAP-approved items in a separate transaction.

 3. Swipe or insert your EBT card in the payment terminal.
 Type in your PIN on the number pad.
 Then press the button to accept your PIN.
 Sometimes the button says "ENTER" or "OK" or "YES."
 Other times, the button is simply colored green.